xplshn/bigdl/README.md

 ## License

-BigDL is licensed under the ABRMS License.
+BigDL is licensed under the RABRMS License.
 This allows for the use, modification, and distribution of the software under certain conditions.
 For more details, please refer to the [LICENSE](LICENSE) file.
-This license is equivalent to the New BSD License but with one new condition.
+This license is equivalent to the New or Revised BSD License.